anandmudgerikar/Kalis/README.md

 * Format from sensor to Java: SrcAddr DstAddr MpduLinkQuality RSSI?
 PayloadLen Payload
 * Decode intercepted packets on the Java side
 * Intercept all WiFi traffic (for now, capture source IP, dest IP, data even if encrypted)
+* Add Enum with all packet types
+* Add first field in CSV format to store type of packet